-- A. Light and heavy industrial uses. - B. Heavy commercial uses including new and used automobile, truck, motorcycle, boat and trailer display, sales and service, newspaper, magazine, and printing plants; bakeries, carpentry, cabinet shops and other trade shops; motion picture studios; ice houses; and, propane gas sales and repair. - C. Educational, scientific and industrial research facilities, research laboratories and medical or dental laboratories. - D. Office uses. - E. Transportation facilities. - F. Recreation and open space, cemeteries and commercial recreation uses as long as the location of these uses does not preclude or adversely affect the future use of surrounding areas for industry. - G. Community Facilities pursuant to the permitted uses in the Community Facilities land use category and provisions of Objective 1.12(as defined in Article III, part above). - H. Non-residential aAgricultural uses. - I. Ancillary commercial uses within buildings devoted to primary industrial uses. - J. Wholesaling uses.
+- A. Light and heavy industrial uses.

+- B. Heavy commercial uses including new and used automobile, truck, motorcycle, boat and trailer display, sales and service, newspaper, magazine, and printing plants; bakeries, carpentry, cabinet shops and other trade shops; motion picture studios; ice houses; and, propane gas sales and repair.

+- C. Educational, scientific and industrial research facilities, research laboratories and medical or dental laboratories.

+- D. Office uses.

+- E. Transportation facilities.

+- F. Recreation and open space, cemeteries and commercial recreation uses as long as the location of these uses does not preclude or adversely affect the future use of surrounding areas for industry.

+- G. Community Facilities (as defined in Article III, part above).

+- H. Non-residential agricultural uses.

+- I. Ancillary commercial uses within buildings devoted to primary industrial uses.

+- J. Wholesaling uses.

-K. The following commercial uses: may also be permitted if certified by the Broward County Planning Council in the local land use plan, subject to the review and approval requirements of Policy 13.01.10 and as long as the total area of these uses does not consume more than 20 percent of the industrial land designated on the Future Broward County Land Use Plan Map (Series) within a flexibility zone, and as long as the location of theseuses does not preclude or adversely affect the future use of surroundingareas for industrial uses:
+- K. The following uses may also be permitted if certified by the Broward County Planning Council in the local land use plan, subject to the review and approval requirements of Policy 13.01.10 and as long as the total area of these uses does not consume more than 20 percent of the industrial land designated on the Future Broward County Land Use Plan Map (Series) within a flexibility zone, and as long as the location of these uses does not preclude or adversely affect the future use of surrounding areas for industrial uses:

-- 1. Commercial and retail business uses. - 2.
-Hotel, motel and similar lodging. - L. Prisons and correctional facilities.
-Reserved. - M. Communication facilities. - N. Utilities (excluding electrical power plants).
+- 1. Commercial and retail business uses.

+- 2. Hotel, motel and similar lodging.

+- L. Prisons and correctional facilities.

+- M. Communication facilities.

+- N. Utilities (excluding electrical power plants).
 (BCPC Prov.
 Cert.
+Req. #6)

-Req. #6) - O. Residential units within the same structure as industrial uses for the owner, manager or caretaker of the industrial uses may be located in areas designated industrial without the application of flexibility units or reserve units.
+- O. Residential units within the same structure as industrial uses for the owner, manager or caretaker of the industrial uses may be located in areas designated industrial without the application of flexibility units or